Try-H4ck-M3/Tapo-C200-Control/README.md

 **⚠️ Disclaimer**: This project is for educational and security research purposes only.
 Use only on devices you own or have permission to test.

+**CVE-2021-4045** is a remote code execution (RCE) vulnerability caused by command injection in the TP-Link Tapo c200 IP camera.
+Due to the bad input validation in *uhttpd*, a core component of the device, attackers are allowed to execute arbitrary commands.
+All firmware versions before **1.1.16 Build 211209 Rel.
+37726N** are vulnerable.
+For a detailed analysis, refer to the full write-up by [@hacefresko](https://github.com/hacefresko/)  [here](https://github.com/hacefresko/CVE-2021-4045/).

 ## Key Features

 - 🛠️ **Full Root Access**: Obtain a reverse shell with root privileges